ni4/iRate/README.md

     @property (nonatomic, assign) BOOL onlyPromptIfMainWindowIsAvailable;

 This setting is applicable to Mac OS only.
 By default, on Mac OS the iRate alert is displayed as sheet on the main window.
 Some applications do not have a main window, so this approach doesn't work.
 For such applications, set this property to NO to allow the iRate alert to be displayed as a regular modal window.

+    @property (nonatomic, assign) BOOL promptWithoutMainWindow;

+This setting is applicable to Mac OS only.
+If your application doesn't have main window then iRate will display ordinary NSAlert, blocking the main thread.
+Default value is NO.

     @property (nonatomic, assign) BOOL promptAtLaunch;